PM Modi holds talks with his Danish counterpart Mette Frederiksen in Copenhagen | Business

 Denmark is home to a robust Indian diaspora of 16,000 people.

-Apart from the bilateral engagements with Denmark, he will also take part in the 2nd India-Nordic Summit along with the Prime Ministers of Denmark, Iceland, Finland, Sweden, and Norway where they will take stock of the cooperation since the First India-Nordic Summit in 2018.
+Apart from the bilateral engagements with Denmark, he will also take part in the 2nd India-Nordic Summit along with Prime Ministers of Denmark, Iceland, Finland, Sweden and Norway where they will take stock of the cooperation since the First India-Nordic Summit in 2018.

 ''On the sidelines of the Summit, I will also meet the leaders of the other four Nordic countries and review the progress in India’s bilateral relations with them,'' Modi had said.

-''Nordic countries are important partners for India in sustainability, renewable energy, digitization, and innovation.
+''Nordic countries are important partners for India in sustainability, renewable energy, digitisation and innovation.
 The visit will help in expanding our multifaceted cooperation with the Nordic region,'' he added.

 India's trade with Nordic countries stands at over USD 5 billion (2020-21) and a cumulative FDI of over USD 3 billion (April 2000- March 2021.